GoogleCloudPlatform/podcast/site/content/post/episode-62-cloud-spanner-with-deepti-srivastava/index.md

 at [Cloud NEXT](https://cloudnext.withgoogle.com/schedule#target=google-cloud-endpoints-serving-your-api-to-the-world-8eaeb271-f0ea-4638-af94-16c0b2b80bf6),
 and then [Gopher China](http://gopherchina.org/).

-{{< transcript "FRANCESC: Hi, and welcome to episode number 62 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 62 of the weekly Google Cloud Podcast.
 I am Francesc Campoy and I'm here with my colleague Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}

 MARK: I'm good, thanks, Francesc.
 How are you doing today?